chirag1603/assignmentCN/README.md

 - Helm v3.3.4

 - Create a IAM user with programmatic access on AWS (Generate the access key and secret Key)

+- Configure the AWSCLI by entering the access key and secret key.
 ```
 ## How to run the application
 clone the git Repository